sevenysw/MathGeo2018/README.md

-# gewu518
+# MathGeo
-A toolbox for seismic data processing
-1, Siwei Yu: DDTF
+A toolbox for seismic data processing from Center of Geology, Harbin Institute of Technology, China 1, Siwei Yu: DDTF
 2, Yongna Jia: SVM
 3, Zhao Liu: